GeethaAnne/terraform-hashi/terraform-getting-started.md

 3. AWS credentials configured locally

 ### Terraform Configuration File
 To build and deploy the infrastructure using Terraform, you need to create a configuration file.
-It is a human readable text file with “.tf “extension where you specify the infrastructure resource(s) you want to build.
+It is a human readable text file with “.tf" extension where you specify the infrastructure resource(s) you want to build.

 Terraform configuration is strictly declarative. meaning, when you write code, you specify the desired end state, and terraform will take the steps to achieve that end state.